 Graeme College ranks among the top sporting schools in South Africa.
 It has produced numerous sportsmen who have gone on to represent provincial and national teams across a broad spectrum of sports.
 A wide variety of sporting activities is offered at the school and the boys are encouraged to be involved in as many as possible.
 While rugby and cricket remain the traditionally dominant sports, numerous others are available.
 Graeme sportsmen show tremendous competitive spirit in all they attempt, but this is never done at the expense of good sportsmanship.
-Graeme College sports teams are particularly active, enjoying frequent tours, both throughout South Africa and abroad.
+Graeme College sports' teams are particularly active, enjoying frequent tours, both throughout South Africa and abroad.

 Evidence suggests that youngsters benefit most from their school years when they involve themselves in the activities of the school.
 Organised sport plays an extremely important role in this regard.
-For this reason we expect our pupils to take part in at least one winter and one summer sport, unless a medical condition precludes participation.
-Sport at Graeme is conducted under the supervision of the teaching staff or carefully selected outsiders.
+For this reason, we expect our pupils to take part in at least one winter and one summer sport, unless a medical condition precludes participation.
+Sport at Graeme is conducted under the supervision of the teaching staff or carefully selected external coaches.
 We expect our pupils to participate in accordance with the highest standards of sportsmanship in the tradition built up over many years.

 The staff are heavily committed to the coaching and administration of sport.
 The school also runs a sport-for-life programme, as part of its physical education package, with the boys being introduced to volleyball, badminton, basketball and soccer, amongst other sports.